 Action Management and Due-Date Tracking

-In conjunction with JobControl.Net, you can use powerful action tracking and escalation management functions in order to fully automatically monitor the process status of actions and send automated reminder e-mails.
-This means that no dates, actions, or events are forgotten and you consistently have an eye on all analysis-relevant matters.
+The integrated task management allows you to use powerful action tracking and escalation management functions in order to fully automatically monitor the process status of actions and send automated reminder e-mails.
+This means that no dates, actions, or events are forgotten, and you consistently have an eye on all analysis-relevant matters.